hedi0/Attendance-App/README.md

 ## 🤝 Contribution Guidelines

-We welme cributions  the endance-App!
-To ensure a smlaboraon, ease follow these guid Style:** ere to stdJava codtions.
-Googlevaat or OracloCo
+We welme cributions  the endance-App! sure a smlabn, ease follow se guSle:** ere to stdJava codtions.
+Googlevaat or Orac